Health and Safety Policy

 - loss of appetite.

-If you have been in close contact with a person confirmed to be infected with COVID-19, follow Government and State regulations and self-isolate for 14 days after your last contact with them.
+If you have been a close or casual contact with a person confirmed to be infected with COVID-19, follow Government and State regulations regarding testing and isolation where required.
 Do not come to training during any period where you are required to isolate.
 Please immediately notify your Team Captain and Coach of the situation.
 Please also notify the Can Too office of the situation on firstname.lastname@example.org along with the dates(s) and location(s) of any training sessions attended in the 14 days prior to notification.